robertjhull/robertjhull/README.md

-### Hello,

-I'm Robert and I'm a self-taught software developer from Stockton, CA, hoping to break into the industry.
-I'm competent in JavaScript and Python and know how to work with React, Next.JS and Flask.
-I’m currently looking for work as a junior developer anywhere in the Bay Area or Central Valley.
+Self-taught software developer from Stockton, CA, hoping to break into the industry.
+Competent in JavaScript and Python and know how to work with React, Next.JS and Flask.
+Currently looking for work as a junior developer anywhere in the Bay Area or Central Valley.

 [Portfolio](https://robertjhull.github.io/)